thomas-morrisey/webcrawl/README.md

 A **LinkedIn** webcrawler that characterizes entities via n-grams.

 a.
-The crawler is initiated by search terms entered through a dialog box, easygui.
+The crawler is initiated by search terms entered through a dialog box.

 b.
 These search terms are sent to the **dogpile** search engine, which currently prepends them with "linkedin+people+".
 A list of links is returned.
 This code is set to de-automation when the **dogpile Capthca** appears, at which point a human takes over.
 4 minutes is the hard-coded amount of time the code gives to solve the **Captcha**.
 This happens on a selenium Firefox browser.